 The yoga part is suitable for people with normal health for their ages.
 The exercises introduced are designed for beginners including seniors; they are generally easy to learn and to do, fostering harmonious coordination of the breathing and bodily movements and prepare for more challenging postures.

-The recently added Buddhism page offers essential and to some degree controversial topics viewed from a Theravāda-Buddhist perspective.
-At present four topics: 'Non-self and the Five Aggregates', 'The Here-and-Now Interpretation of Dependent Origination', 'Karma and Merit' and 'Bhikkhuni ordination controversy' are dealt with in some detail.
-They can be downloaded free of charge.
+The recently added Buddhism page offers essential and somewhat controversial topics viewed from a Theravāda-Buddhist perspective.
+At present five topics: 'Non-self and the Five Aggregates', 'The Here-and-Now Interpretation of Dependent Origination - Paticcasamuppada', 'Karma and Merit', 'Free Will in Buddhism and Western Philosophy' and 'Bhikkhuni ordination controversy' are offered for downloading free of charge.